UDST/urbansim/docs/gettingstarted.rst

 It should be noted that many other kinds of models can be included in the simulation loop as well.
 For instance, inclusion of scheduled development events is a key element to representing known future development projects.

-In general, any Python script that reads and writes data can be included to help answer a specific research question or to model a certain real-world behavior - models can even be parameterized in JSON or YAML and included in the standard model set and an ever-increasing set of functionality will be added over time.
+In general, any Python script that reads and writes data can be included to help answer a specific research question or to model a certain real-world behavior - models can even be parameterized in JSON or YAML and included in the standard model set, and an ever-increasing set of functionality will be added over time.

 Specifying Scenario Inputs
 --------------------------